 Hubatka is the Creative Pastor and chief architect of what has been dubbed by leadership “Splashtism Sunday.”
 “The water slide is fun,” said Hubatka, “but the whole reason we did this is to get the most number of people baptized in the least amount of time possible.
 If we can’t count some of these baptisms because someone didn’t utter the right words, or because someone’s head wasn’t completely submerged, then what’s the point?”

 In the dry-off area next to the baptismal pool, a dripping congregant, who identified himself only as Eddie, was trying to get his iPhone to turn back on.
 He told reporters, “This was my first Sunday here.”
 Asked if he planned on returning to Elevation Church he said, “No. I think I’ll stick to the rivers and the lakes that I’m used to.”
 Just then, Pastor Furtick jumped in front of Eddie and doused him again with a large water gun and shouted, “Revival!”

-As of Tuesday, the Elevation website reports that the church has broken its own record for the most baptisms in a single Sunday.
+At publishing time, the Elevation website reports that the church has broken its own record for the most baptisms in a single Sunday.